CarlSargunar/Umbraco-Docker/Article_2.md

 ## Starting things up

-When you're ready to start up the application therea are 2 steps we need to take.
+When you're ready to start up the application there are 2 steps we need to take.

 First copy the docker-compose.yml file has been copied to the root of the application.